01-edu/Branch-Blockchain/Quest2 Crypto/signer/README.md

 - Create a function `init()` that generates a cryptographic key pair on any elliptic curve and returns the public key in any format.

-- Create a function `signer(message)` that takes as arguments a message and returns the signature of the message (using the `sha256` algorithm).
+- Create a function `signer(message)` that takes as arguments a message and returns the signature of the message (using the `sha256` algorithm and the keys generated with init).

 - create a function `verifier(message, pubKey, signature)` that takes as arguments a message, a public key and a signature and returns a boolean if the signature is valid.